EllDy96/Handmonizer/README.md

 # OneArmBand
-An unusual Harmoniser to enhance the performance of a one man band.
+Hello everybodya, This is an unusual Harmoniser to enhance the performance of a one man band.